count-negative/Configurable-Menu/README.md

 Change Log:
 ==============
 0.7-Beta
-   - Fixed a bug in the keyboard navigation, when press tab key when a component was not visible.
+   - Fixed a bug in the keyboard navigation, and add for more componets.
    - Now you can control the size of all icons in the menu.
    - Added Accessible theme to allow the bar like Mint menu.
    - Added Accessible Inverted theme to allow the bar like Windows menu.
    - Added Mint theme.
+   - Added Windows 7 theme.
    - A button to swap "all app" by "favorites" was implemented.
    - The favorites can show the text of applications also in icon and list view mode.
    - The power buttons was reimplemented, now are better.